Emma Cäcilia Schrott, BA MSt

 Bio

 Emma Schrott is a PhD candidate at the University of Music and Performing Arts Vienna as part of the ERC-funded interdisciplinary research project “GOING VIRAL.
 Music and Emotions during Pandemics (1679–1919)”.
 She has studied musicology and ethnomusicology at the University of Vienna, Université Paris-Sorbonne and the University of Oxford, where she graduated with distinction in 2023 as a St Hugh’s College scholarship recipient.
 Her research has focused on the multifaceted roles that music plays in the emotional and embodied responses of people during times of crises, from exploring sonic affects on TikTok aimed at political mobilization during COVID-19, to investigating socio-cultural dynamics of communal electronic dance music practices within a resistance movement in wartime Ukraine.
 Additionally, Emma has worked in research at the New York-based Leo Baeck Institute, conducting oral history interviews and navigating historical narratives surrounding Austrian-Jewish emigration to North America.
-As a PhD student at the University of Music and Performing Arts Vienna under the supervision of Professor Marie Louise Herzfeld-Schild, her doctoral thesis provisionally titled “Emotional Echoes: Music and Emotions During the Spanish Flu Pandemic in Vienna (1918–1919)“ delves into sound and music related dimensions of emotional practices and the transformation of musicking throughout the trajectory of the Spanish Influenza in Vienna.
+As a PhD student at the University of Music and Performing Arts Vienna under the supervision of Professor Marie Louise Herzfeld-Schild, her doctoral thesis provisionally titled “Sonic Sickscapes: Listening in Pandemic Vienna (1918-1924)” investigates the emotional and cultural significance of sound from the onset of the Spanish Flu pandemic in Vienna in 1918 onward, situating listening practices within a broader history of experience and media-technological change.

 Research Interests